 What makes this into the perfect “gift-knife” is that Parker River Knife offers a custom engraving service for a small fee with a selection of fonts to choose from.
 They can squeeze up to 18 characters on the handle and while my name consist of only four characters I could tell the quality of engraving was good.
 If you’re buying as a gift then I recommend the engraving service as this adds a nice personal touch.

-The Good: Feels solid, well made with classic styling.
+- Feels solid, well made with classic styling.
 Bonus engraving option.

-The Bad: A little stiff out of the box.
+- A little stiff out of the box.
 On the heavier side for it’s size.